 The Evangelism Board helps manage many of St. Luke’s annual events and meals, such as the Epiphany and Easter breakfasts, the Father’s Day pie and ice cream social, Lenten soup suppers, and the Reformation Sunday heritage potluck.
 We enjoy providing meals that give our congregation the opportunity to fellowship, worship, and eat together.

-This is a annual event to celebrate the Reformation, our Lutheran Heritage and our personal family heritages.
+This is an annual event to celebrate the Reformation, our Lutheran Heritage and our personal family heritages.
 We will learn about Martin Luther and the Reformation.
 I will check with Pastor Carl regrading an activity.

 Everyone is encouraged to bring a dish representing your heritage, or a favorite family recipe to share.
 You are also invited to help us decorate the tables by bringing a family keepsake or something that shows off your heritage.